What Is Phishing?

 Of course, the email sender’s address is also important.
 Check to make sure it looks legitimate.
 If there’s any doubt, check it against other emails you've received from the organization.

-Lastly, be wary of any kind of urgency in the email.
+Lastly, be wary of urgency in the email.
 If someone demands money or presses you to click a link “before it’s too late,” that’s not a good sign.
 Criminals will often attempt to make the victim panic or rush to action without stopping to look closer at the email itself.

 How to prevent phishing

-- Slow down and think
+Slow down and think.

 This is essential.
 Never hurry through an email and follow its instructions.
 Is someone urging you to immediately follow a link to collect prize money?
-Are you being told to go to their website to change your passwords as soon as possible?
+Are you being told to go to a website to change your passwords as soon as possible?
 Slow down and make sure that the email is genuine first.

-- Don’t follow links directly
+Don’t follow links directly.

 Most phishing emails will ask you to click on a link.
 That could open the door to malware, viruses, and ransomware.
 Avoid this problem altogether by never following email links, unless they’re from a trusted, verified sender.